 To simplify the physics of the process, Thermage directs an electrical current to the skin.
 This electrical energy is met by the cells in these areas.
 Their resistance converts the radiofrequency (RF) energy into heat energy.
 (To understand this further, read into electromagnetic energy and Ohm’s law.)

 This heat denatures collagen in the lower skin layers, causing two things:

-- In the short term: Heating collagen breaks down hydrogen bonds in its chains, causing its structure to shorten and thicken.
-So immediately after the procedure and for a few weeks, this shortening will lead to a visible tightening effect.
-Think of how eggs look like when you scramble them: Collagen, like eggs, is a protein that is affected drastically by heat.
+- In the short term: heating collagen breaks down hydrogen bonds in its chains, causing its structure to shorten and thicken.
+So immediately after the procedure and for a few weeks after, this shortening will lead to a visible tightening effect.
+Think of how eggs look like when you scramble them: collagen, like eggs, is a protein that is affected drastically by heat.
 However, as your body clears out the damaged collagen, this initial effect does not last.

 - In the long term: Denaturing collagen signals skin fibroblasts to produce new, healthy collagen, leading to the tightening seen after a few months of the procedure.
 Also the heat stimulates blood flow, leading to an increase in the metabolism of the fatty layer.

 On the other hand, bipolar radiofrequency travels from one pole on the hand piece to another.
-The advantage of monopolar radiofrequency is that it penetrates deeper than bipolar radiofrequency, reaching the deepest skin layer.
+The advantage of monopolar radiofrequency is that it penetrates deeper than bipolar radiofrequency, and is able to reach the deepest skin layer.